Update: Woman to Woman 2017

-Now in its fourth season, Kol Nashim, the women’s choir of the Colorado Hebrew Chorale, will present two “Woman to Woman” performances, bringing voice to issues facing women in need, with proceeds benefitting the Jerusalem Shelter for Battered Women.
+Now in its fourth season, Kol Nashim, the women’s choir of the Colorado Hebrew Chorale, presented two “Woman to Woman” performances, bringing voice to issues facing women in need, with proceeds benefitting the Jerusalem Shelter for Battered Women.

 In May 2014, Kol Nashim’s first “Woman to Woman” concert at Rodef Shalom raised $1,400 for the Shelter.
 Since then, the choir has performed similar concerts at B’nai Chaim, Morrison, HEA, Congregation Beth Evergreen, and Temple Sinai, raising $7,000 for the Shelter.
 In 2015, an anonymous donor stepped forward and matched the funds raised, increasing the amount to $12,600.